nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 1. Listing all Routines

-    1. Test case: `exercise_list`: fitNUS will list out all the Routines in the Routine column.
+    1. Test case: `routine_list`: fitNUS will list out all the Routines in the Routine column.
 Success message will be show.
 <br>